mehrshad-sdtn/FaceDiffuser/README.md

 ## Potential Downstream Applications

-- 🎨 Avatar & character design for gaming, AR/VR, and social apps
+-  Avatar & character design for gaming, AR/VR, and social apps
-- 🖼️ Photographic restoration and upscaling
+-  Photographic restoration and upscaling
-- 💄 Virtual try-on (makeup, glasses, hairstyles)
+-  Virtual try-on (makeup, glasses, hairstyles)
-- 🧪 Data augmentation for facial recognition or landmark detection
+-  Data augmentation for facial recognition or landmark detection
-- 📚 Concept art and visual storytelling
+-  Concept art and visual storytelling
-- 🧠 NPC generation in interactive fiction and virtual worlds
+-  NPC generation in interactive fiction and virtual worlds
+-  3D face generation

+## Report and Downstream 3D generation
+We have also used [Wonder3D](https://arxiv.org/abs/2310.15008) which is an image to 3D model to generate 3D meshes from our model's output and achieved pretty interesting results.
+You can read the report [here]().